 In this Article

 Epsom salt or magnesium sulfate is a mineral that has been used for medicinal purposes for centuries around the world.
-Epsom salt is extremely rich in numerous detoxifying components including magnesium which is known to have medicinal benefits.
-Over three hundred enzymes rely on manganese for their proper functioning, making Epsom salt beneficial for everyone.
+Epsom salt is rich in numerous detoxifying components including magnesium which are known to have medicinal benefits.
+Over 300 enzymes rely on manganese for their proper functioning, making Epsom salt beneficial for everyone.

 Epsom salt is an extremely healthy mineral when used in the correct manner.
-It is recommended that you use this mineral with the consultation of your doctor.
-It is also important to note that low-grade Epsom salt is extremely dangerous.
-Make sure you only buy high-grade pure Epsom salt meant for baths and recognized by a reputed quality monitoring institution.
+It is recommended that you use this mineral after consulting with your doctor.
+However, please note that low-grade Epsom salt is extremely dangerous.
+Make sure to buy only high-grade, pure Epsom salt meant for baths and is recognised by a reputed quality monitoring institution.